nwchemgit/nwchem-wiki/index.md

 ![](EMSL_light_60pct.svg){ align=right }

-NWChem is actively developed by a consortium of developers and maintained by the [The Environmental Molecular Sciences Laboratory (EMSL)](https://www.emsl.pnnl.gov) located at the Pacific Northwest National Laboratory ([PNNL](https://www.pnl.gov)) in Washington State.
+NWChem is actively developed by a consortium of developers and maintained by
+[The Environmental Molecular Sciences Laboratory (EMSL)](https://www.emsl.pnnl.gov) located at the Pacific
+Northwest National Laboratory ([PNNL](https://www.pnl.gov)) in Washington State.
 Researchers interested in contributing to NWChem should review the [Developers page](Developer).
 The code is distributed as open-source under the terms of the [Educational Community License